github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/about-alerts.md

 ## About the different types of {% data variables.product.prodname_secret_scanning %} alerts

-There are three types of {% data variables.product.prodname_secret_scanning %} alerts:
+There are {% ifversion fpt or ghec %}three{% else %}two{% endif %} types of {% data variables.product.prodname_secret_scanning %} alerts:

 * **{% ifversion fpt or ghec %}user {% else %}{% data variables.product.prodname_secret_scanning %}{% endif %} alerts**: When [GitHub] detects a supported secret in a repository that has {% data variables.product.prodname_secret_scanning %} enabled, a {% ifversion fpt or ghec %}user {% else %}{% data variables.product.prodname_secret_scanning %}{% endif %} alert is generated and displayed in the **Security** tab of the repository.
-* **Push protection alerts**: When a contributor pushes a supported secret to a repository that has push protection enabled, a push protection alert is generated and displayed in the **Security** tab of the repository.
+* **Push protection alerts**: When a contributor bypasses push protection to push a secret to the repository that has {% data variables.product.prodname_secret_scanning %} and push protection enabled, an alert is generated and displayed in the **Security** tab of the repository.{% ifversion fpt or ghec %}
-* **Partner alerts**: Unlike other alerts, partner alerts are sent directly to the secret providers whenever a secret leak is reported for one of their secrets, as part of {% data variables.product.prodname_secret_scanning %}'s partner program.
+* **Partner alerts**: When [GitHub] detects a leaked secret in a public repository or npm package, an alert is sent directly to the secret provider if they are part of GitHub's secret scanning partner program.
+Partner alerts are not displayed in the **Security** tab of the repository.{% endif %}

 ### About {% ifversion fpt or ghec %}user {% else %}{% data variables.product.prodname_secret_scanning %}{% endif %} alerts